Freelancing & The Design Business

 • Relentless Invention – Disruptors must run ever faster just to sustain momentum.
 But endless innovation cycles strain organisations.
 Cultures optimised for disruption are rare.

-In essence, disruption seems more straightforward from the outside than when driving it!
+In essence, disruption appears more straightforward from the outside than when actually driving it.

 Case Study: Canva – Design Disruptor